 - Is the post written by a real person you can connect with?

-- Is the author still writing for this publication?
+- What the author is still writing for this publication?

 - Is the blog/publication part of your target demographic?